 Device apps

-When a user plugs in a hardware logo compatible device into the PC, the Windows Store automatically downloads and installs the app for the device, if the device manufacturer has submitted the software app to Windows Store.
+When a user plugs in a hardware logo-compatible device into the PC, the Windows Store automatically downloads and installs the app for the device if the device manufacturer has submitted the app to Windows Store.

-Re-acquire device app
+Reacquire device apps

-Apps that are automatically installed with a device can be easily found and reloaded from the Windows Store.
+Apps that are automatically installed with a device can be found and reinstalled from the Windows Store.

 Device setup